r1cc4r2o/ShadowMe/README.md

 npm run dev
 ```

+A URL will appear on the terminal.
+Visit that URL to load the Web app and use the software.

-It would be possiple to run the pipeline on both:
+It would be possible to run the pipeline on both:

 + on a 2D single RGB video